jackburton79/ocs-agent/tinyxml2/readme.md

 Advantages of TinyXML-1

-1. Can report the location of parsing errors.
-2. Support for some C++ STL conventions: streams and strings
+1. Support for some C++ STL conventions: streams and strings
-3. Very mature and well debugged code base.
+2. Very mature and well debugged code base.

 Features
 --------